 The second analysis process consists of geospatial monitoring which digitally superimposes georeferenced maps of the farms supplying the cattle on the criteria for deforestation and trespassing on protected areas (Indigenous Lands and Environmental Conservation Units) within the Amazon Biome.

-This geospatial monitoring is carried out by the geomonitoring company contracted by JBS, Agrotools, based on official deforestation maps published by the National Space Research Institute - INPE (PRODES and DETER), official maps of Indigenous lands produced by the National Indigenous Peoples' Foundation - FUNAI and official maps of Environmental Conservation Units of the Ministry of the Environment - MMA, which Agrotools systematically consults to ensure that the data on the monitoring system is always up to date.
+This geospatial monitoring is carried out by the geomonitoring company contracted by JBS, Agrotools, based on official deforestation maps published by the National Institute for Space Research - INPE (PRODES and DETER), official maps of Indigenous lands produced by the National Indian Foundation - FUNAI and official maps of Environmental Conservation Units of the Ministry of the Environment - MMA, which Agrotools systematically consults to ensure that the data on the monitoring system is always up to date.
 The georeferenced maps of the farms supplying JBS are cross-checked with the digital maps provided by INPE, FUNAI and the MMA to verify the existence of overlapping and define the compliance status of the supplier farms (blocked or approved).

-Agrotools produces a daily monitoring report showing the compliance status of the farms that supply cattle to JBS, containing breakdowns of the analyses carried out on each of its supply farms located in Amazonia Legal, classifying them as "blocked" or "approved", while indicating the reason for non-compliance: trespassing on Environmental Conservation Units or on Indigenous Lands, deforestation based on data from DETER and/or PRODES (referring to the years 2009 to 2017).
-Supply farms displaying the "blocked" status are automatically precluded from purchases of raw materials on the JBS ERP system.
+Agrotools produces a daily monitoring report showing the compliance status of the farms that supply cattle to JBS, containing breakdowns of the analyses carried out on each of its supply farms located in Legal Amazon, classifying them as "blocked" or "approved", while indicating the reason for noncompliance: trespassing on Environmental Conservation Units or on Indigenous Lands, deforestation based on data from DETER and/or PRODES (referring to the years 2009 to 2018).
+Supply farms displaying a "blocked" status are automatically disqualified as a purchasing option on the JBS ERP system.

-On December 31, 2017, JBS's suppliers list included over 80 thousand farms, of which 5,920 are not being used for cattle purchases due to restrictions linked to social and environmental criteria (IBAMA List, MTE List and/or Geo List).
+On December 31, 2018, JBS's supplier's list included over 85,000 farms, of which 7,025 were blocked for cattle purchases due to restrictions linked to social and environmental criteria (IBAMA List, MTE List and/or Geo List).